Nalydsea/motion-light-controller/README.md

 # Motion Light Controller
-Raspberry Pi motion sensor can be placed in a room to detect motion then API request is sent to deCONZ via wiFi to turn on Zigbee LED lightbulb.
+Raspberry Pi motion sensor can be placed in a room to detect motion then API request is sent to deCONZ via WiFi to turn on Zigbee LED lightbulb.

 Devices Used:
 ------